engity-com/bifroest/docs/reference/auditlog/recording.md

 The signed Cast is a terminal-playback representation, not a packet capture.
 PTY line endings are normalized for terminal playback, event times are rounded to milliseconds, and invalid UTF-8 is represented safely in standard player output while the original bytes remain in Bifröst metadata.
 These transformations preserve useful playback and verification but do not reproduce the original transport byte stream or scheduling exactly.

-Recording is fail-closed for the affected SSH operation.
+With the parent audit log's default `failurePolicy: strict`, recording is fail-closed for the affected SSH operation.
 If Bifröst cannot create, durably checkpoint, or seal the local recording, it closes that operation instead of continuing without a complete recording.
+With `failurePolicy: bestEffort`, the failure disables the complete parent audit log and recording repository until restart while the SSH operation continues without further recording.
 A remote-target outage does not immediately interrupt the operation because delivery is asynchronous, but retained artifacts continue to consume the local spool.

 ## Properties